dotkai/MadLib/README.md

 ```
 ## Use
 ###Overview:
-The way the program works is fairly similar to how mad-libs work.
+The way the program works is fairly similar to how madlibs work.
 You can have predefined text (such as with the
 facile example) and spaces, or holes, from which the program randomly
 selects words from a predefined dictionary.
 Each dictionary itself has a name, for the respective hole it will fill.